-All departments revise their syllabi at least once in three years through a well-established mechanism.
+All departments revise their syllabi at least once in three years through a wellestablished mechanism.
 Through such periodic revision new and innovative aspects of the discipline are incorporated and the requirements of the concerned field are met.
-During the academic year several departments have revised the syllabi.
+During the academic year several departments have revised the syllabi 1.5 Any new Department/Centre introduced during the year.
+If yes, give details.